Bill Beaumont

 Bill Beaumont has beaten opposition from Agustin Pichot to be re-elected chairman.

-The former lock was voted in for a second term after receiving 28 votes from members of the World Rugby council, surpassing the required number of 26 in the first round ballot.
+The former lock was voted in for a second term after receiving 28 votes from members of the World council, surpassing the required number of 26 in the first round ballot.

-Beaumont's election will see Bernard Laporte become vice-chairman of World Rugby, with four-year terms for both set to commence after the council's annual meeting on May 12.
+Beaumont’s election will see Bernard Laporte become vice-chairman of World Rugby, with four-year terms for both set to commence after the council’s annual meeting on 12.

-Pichot will likely step back into his senior role with Sanzaar after ended its ambition to host the 2027 to support 's bid.
+Pichot will likely step back into his senior role with Sanzaar after ended its ambition to host the 2027 Rugby to support ‘s bid.

 “I am honoured to accept the mandate of the World Rugby council to serve as the international federation’s chairman once again and would like to thank my union and region colleagues, members of the global rugby family and, of course, my family for their full support,” Beaumont said in a statement released by World Rugby.